 At the hub of it all, Thorold is only 5 minutes from St. Catherines, 10 minutes from Niagara Falls and 15 minutes from Welland, making day trips out of the city a breeze.
 And if you’re looking to head south of the border, New York State is only 30 minutes away making family vacations to the Big Apple all the easier.

 We’d like to welcome you to Thorold and its great mix of local amenities that make it an enjoyable and convenient place to call home.

 There’s No Place Like Home

 Thorold is home to a newly revitalized downtown, making it a great place to shop and stroll on a Sunday morning.
 Downtown Thorold offers an array of fashion boutiques, jewellery stores and professional services that maintain the area’s old town charm while breathing in new life and character into the community.
-Check out some of our favourites, including The Pie Man, Nevaeh Kids Spa, and Shannon Passero The Post Office.
+Check out one of our favourite places to visit — the Shannon Passero The Post Office.

 With a bronze designation from the Share the Road Cycling Coalition, Throlod is a bike-friendly community with trails through tree-lined streets and off-road paths.
 Thorold’s Historic Downtown is also welcoming to cyclists with plenty of cycling-friendly accommodations, restaurants and cafes that have several bicycle racks for your parking convenience.

 If you’d rather explore on two feet instead of two wheels, Short Hills is a favourite pursuit among residents with its 735-hectares of park space, making it the largest in the Niagara Region.
 With seven different trails to choose from, Short Hills provides stunning scenery of the Niagara Escarpment along picturesque peaks and valleys, making these pathways a hiker’s paradise.